Portraits of 6 real-life vigilantes

 San Jose Mob

-In November 1933, Thomas Harold Thurmond and John M. Holmes abducted and killed Brooke Hart, the 22-year-old scion of a prominent department store owner in San Jose, California.
-Soon, the police arrested them and held them at the Santa Clara County Jail in San Jose.
+In November 1933, police arrested Thomas Harold Thurmond and John M. Holmes for the abduction and murder of Brooke Hart, the 22-year-old scion of a prominent department store owner in San Jose, CA. After word had spread that Thurmond and Holmes would submit a plea of not guilty by reason of insanity, an enraged mob congregated outside the jail.

 Buy Wicked Justice